Hemakuta Hill, Hampi

 Avoid visiting during heavy monsoon or extreme noon heat.

-Things to Carry 🔆
+Things to Carry while going for Hill 🔆

 • Comfortable walking footwear